 Research suggests that being happily married can have a big effect on helping us recover from serious health crises like a heart attack.
 For men, in fact, marriage doesn’t even have to be particularly happy to increase positive health outcomes.
 Just the mere state of being married, happily or miserably, apparently leads to better outcomes in males.

 But not so for women.
-Researchers from the University of Utah, for example, tell us that after 15 years of follow-up, researchers found that 83% of happily wedded wives were still alive after their cardiac bypass surgery, versus only 28% of women in unhappy marriages.
-They also found that women who report high levels of marital strain also report depression, high blood pressure, high LDL (bad) cholesterol, obesity and other signs of metabolic syndrome - a cluster of known risk factors for cardiovascular disease.
+A study from the University of Utah, for example, tells us that after 15 years of follow-up, researchers found that 83% of happily wedded wives were still alive after their cardiac bypass surgery, versus only 28% of women in unhappy marriages.
+They also found that women who report high levels of marital strain also report depression, high blood pressure, high LDL (bad) cholesterol, obesity and other signs of metabolic syndrome – a cluster of known risk factors for cardiovascular disease.
 And in 2006, the American Journal of Cardiology published a study that found patients with both severe heart disease and poor marriages had a four times higher risk of dying over a four-year period.

 So consider for example, how the day-to-day reality described by these heart patients might affect their prognoses:

 “I know my husband is put off by having to do things I ask of him.
 Even after surgery or during one of my really bad days.
 I’d rather do for myself than to even ask him.

 “I care for him mostly, he’s got mild cognitive impairment, diabetes, Hepatitis C, is a recovering alcoholic and was a casual drug user.

 “Lately I’m wondering if I’m going to be able to handle caring for him long term.
 I just wish there was someone caring for me when I could use help.”

 “Since 2007, I’ve had bypass surgery, two cardiac stents implanted, cardiac ablation, and Coronary Microvascular Disease.
 My hubby believes (false beliefs can be as strong as truth) that my illness is a personal rejection of him.